How To Use RBass & Make Your 808s Pop

 How To Use RBass - FL Studio, Reason Studios, Logic X, Reaper, Studio One

 The main goal of this RBass post is to turn it into a ‘How To Use RBass Guide‘ so if you like the post, please share it.
-If you’d like to contribute to the guide (you’ll be credited) please contact me using the contact page
+If you’d like to contribute to the guide (you’ll be credited) please contact me.

 RBass is easily one of Waves’ most talked about plugins and has been since the ‘Type Beat Tutorial’ explosion.
 One problem I’ve noticed amongst many producers and beatmakers is they grab RBass as a quick fix but don’t actually know how to use RBass.
 Hopefully, I can solve that issue with this post.